ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 BEFORE:

-I am visiting New York right now, and I'd like to hear more about great locations.
+`I am visiting New York right now, and I'd like to hear more about great locations.
 I am with two 3 year old kids.
-Where should we go during our vacation?
+Where should we go during our vacation?`

 AFTER REWRITE:

-Act as a travel guide for tourists.
-Describe great places to visit in New York Manhattan with a 3 year old.
+`Act as a travel guide for tourists.
+Describe great places to visit in New York Manhattan with a 3 year old.`

 Try using verbs that describe the action.
 Here’s a set of examples:

-**Act, Analyze, Categorize, Classify, Contrast, Compare, Create, Describe, Define, Evaluate, Extract, Find, Generate, Identify, List, Measure, Organize, Parse, Pick, Predict, Provide, Rank, Recommend, Return, Retrieve, Rewrite, Select, Show, Sofi, Summarize, Translate, Write.**
+<span style="background-color: #FFFF33;">**Act, Analyze, Categorize, Classify, Contrast, Compare, Create, Describe, Define, Evaluate, Extract, Find, Generate, Identify, List, Measure, Organize, Parse, Pick, Predict, Provide, Rank, Recommend, Return, Retrieve, Rewrite, Select, Show, Sofi, Summarize, Translate, Write.**</span>

 ## Be specific about the output